danielsobrado/personal-blog/content/about.md

 +++
 ![Me](https://i.imgur.com/zcNBd8m.png)
-I´m Daniel, a Spanish native currently residing in Abu Dhabi.
+Hi!, I´m Daniel, originally from northern Spain and currently residing in Abu Dhabi.

-I enjoy travelling, there is something magical in having a new stamp in the passport, apart from enjoying the beauty of the place, you get to meet new people, know their culture and traditions, and improve your knowledge.
-You totally emerge to a different person, a very different one.
-You start to respect people around you irrespective of their position in the society, respect other cultures and hence earn respect.
+I enjoy traveling.
+Each and every time, I find something magical about having a new stamp on my passport.
+Apart from experiencing the beauty of a new place, I enjoy the experience wherein I get to meet new people, learn about their culture and traditions, and thus expand my level of awareness to level higher.

+Learning through travel changes you.
+It’s like you unravel and completely emerge to a different person.
+During my trips, I have learned how to appreciate people around me, irrespective of their position in the society, and their culture.
+Through immersion, I have earned their respect in return.

 ![Family](https://i.imgur.com/uy9DSza.png)

-Naturally curious about how any new technology works and why, I enjoy spending time trying programming languages, tools and frameworks.
+Naturally curious about how any new technology works and why, I enjoy spending time trying programming languages, tools, and frameworks.

-Join me as I explore tools, frameworks and datasets, feel free to comment and suggest.
+Join me on my journey in my search for new tools, frameworks,  and datasets.
+Together let us explore and broaden our horizon in the world of continuous learning.
+Together let us find the answers to questions we have been all seeking about.

-I've been working in the banking industry for a long time, in banks like UBS, BNP, JP Morgan, Mitsubitsi/Morgan Stanley, National Bank of Abu Dhabi, in locations like New York, Tokyo, London, Madrid, and Abu Dhabi.
+I have been working in the banking industry for a quite some time, in banks like UBS, BNP, JP Morgan, Mitsubishi/Morgan Stanley, National Bank of Abu Dhabi, and several locations around the globe like New York, Tokyo, London, Madrid, and Abu Dhabi.
 I wear many hats and maintain my involvement in virtually every facet of the project lifecycle.

 Some days, I'm a big data engineer, onboarding new data sources and/or architecting our technology stack.